rahulwaghole14/aiinterviewerbackend/AI_INTERVIEW_LINK_GENERATION_SUMMARY.md

-# AI Interview Link Generation - Implementation Summary
+# Talaro Interview Link Generation - Implementation Summary

 ## 🎯 Task Completed

-Successfully continued and enhanced the AI interview link generation functionality for the AI Interviewer Backend system.
-The implementation provides a comprehensive, secure, and user-friendly system for generating and managing AI interview links.
+Successfully continued and enhanced the Talaro interview link generation functionality for the Talaro Backend system.
+The implementation provides a comprehensive, secure, and user-friendly system for generating and managing Talaro interview links.

 ## ✅ What Was Implemented